Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Other accompanying symptoms of Rocky Mountain spotted fever are lethargy, decreased appetite, enlarged lymph nodes, and swollen joints.
-Severely affected dogs may develop neurological signs, and renal failure and disseminated intravascular coagulation, a condition where platelets and clotting factors are destroyed.
+Severely affected dogs may develop neurological signs, renal failure, and disseminated intravascular coagulation, a condition where platelets and clotting factors are destroyed.

 Complete blood counts may reveal a mild degree of decreased platelets.
 Biochemistry profiles often find increased liver enzymes (serum alkaline phosphatase and alanine aminotransferase).
 Testing the dog's antibodies is one of the most useful means to detect infection with Rickettsia ricketsii.
 A dog with an active infection when tested serologically typically has a heightened antibody count.

-Since Rocky Mountain Spotted Fever symptoms may mimic other tick borne diseases such as Lyme disease and erlichia, the veterinarians may submit blood for a "tick panel" that includes titers for each of the three diseases.
-A direct immunofluorescent testing of the tissue biopsies is one of the most effective venues for a rapid diagnosis.
+Since Rocky Mountain spotted fever symptoms may mimic other tick-borne diseases such as Lyme disease and Ehrlichia, the veterinarians may submit blood for a "tick panel" that includes titers for each of the three diseases.
+Direct immunofluorescent testing of the tissue biopsies is one of the most effective venues for a rapid diagnosis.